craigyjp/Jupiter-8-Editor-Assigner/README.md

 # Things to do

 * General bug fixes/features as I find them.
-* Fix the sustain pedal input.
+* Possibly add the "Pickup" function as an option.